TwentyFourMinutes/Venflow/README.md

 ## About

 Lets face it, EF-Core is awesome, but it can be slow, really slow.
-However this library tries to overcome that by providing similar features while providing great performance.
+However this library tries to overcome that by providing similar features while maintaining great performance.
 Venflow comes with a very similar UX to Dapper and EF-Core, in order to keep the learning curve as low as possible.

 #### Features